-This winter style kimchi is a tribute to the very labor-intensive ritual in Korea called ‘gimjang’.
-My mom still loves to make this winter style kimchi usually once a year.
-Now, with modern technology, farming advancements and modern refrigeration available, she stores this big batch of kimchi away in her kimchi fridge.
+This traditional, or winter-style, kimchi is a tribute to the very labor-intensive ritual in Korea called ‘gimjang’.
+My mom still loves to make this traditional kimchi usually once a year.
+Now, with modern technology, farming advancements, and modern refrigeration available, she stores this big batch of kimchi away in her kimchi fridge.
 This gives us many many months of kimchi – the deliciously funky, spicy, sour fermented vegetable side dish that accompanies every Korean meal – readily available whenever we want it.

 Recipes that use kimchi

 Think of all the recipe possibilities available to you once you have a fridge stocked with kimchi.
 Also, remember, kimchi can be used as a side dish for almost any and every Korean meal you can think of.
 Here are just a few ideas, but the possibilities are really endless:

 - Spicy Seafood Soup

 - Kimchi Fried Rice

 ‘Gimjang’ refers to the timeless and labor-intensive ritual of making large quantities of kimchi, typically at the onset of winter.
 Many Koreans, typically large families, will gather together to make a huge batch of kimchi to eat during the winter.
 Gimjang is still considered to be one of the most important family events in Korea after Chuseok (aka Korean Thanksgiving).
 Korean families gather and literally prepare a hundred to a couple of hundred heads of cabbage for fermenting into delicious kimchi.